NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 # Creating Prefixed Commands

-Prefixed commands, sometimes called "text-based commands" or even "message commands" (not to be confused with Context Menu Message Commands), are commands that are triggered when a user sends a normal message with a designated "prefix" in front of them.
+Prefixed commands, called by Discord as "text commands" and sometimes called "message commands" (not to be confused with Context Menu Message Commands), are commands that are triggered when a user sends a normal message with a designated "prefix" in front of them.

+??? note "Naming"
+    While Discord themselves has used "text commands" to refer to these, we disagree with this naming.
+We think it is confusing, especially when referring to how Discord refers to slash commands (chat input commands).
+Thus, this library will use "prefixed commands", both in code and for its documentation.

 While slash commands have been released, and is typically the way you should be making commands these days, there are many cases where the "legacy" commands may want to be kept due to various reasons, like wanting to use types not well-supported by Discord or to allow for greater flexibility for permission handling.